 Don’t just take my word for it, try it for yourself.
 Here are some studies that underline the unexpected benefits that come from its simple but consistent practice.

 Increasing Self-Control or Regulation

-Researchers, led by David DeStano et al at Northeastern University, conducted an experiment to study people’s ability to have financial control.
-The 2016 study showed participants who practised gratitude were more able to restrain their spending than those who did not.
-The latter group were more inclined to spend immediately for instant gratification.
+Researchers, led by by David DeStano et al at Northeastern University, conducted an experiment to study people’s ability to have financial control.
+The study showed participants who practised gratitude were more able to restrain their spending than those who did not, and the latter group were more inclined to spend immediately for instant gratification.
 The inference is that those who are grateful have increased control.

 Practising gratefulness appears to have a regulatory impact on maintaining self-control under circumstances where others might be losing theirs.
 As one leader relayed to me in that study, “reminding myself about what I am grateful for helps me to keep a calm head during chaos.”

 In traditional heroic leadership literature, a leader needs to “motivate” others.
 As we know, this is much easier said than done.
 However, Grant and Gina published a study in 2010 demonstrating the motivational impact of “being thanked.”
 A fictitious letter of application for a specific job was used to seek feedback from study participants.
 Once the initial feedback was given to help this letter writer, ‘he’ wrote a second letter to each study participant.
 In half of the letters he wrote a ‘thankful’ response and in half, a neutral response.
 They found the rate of further help doubled by the group who were thanked compared to the neutral group.
 In follow up tests, the group who were not thanked were less likely to help another person than those who were.